-This first appeared in The Havok Journal on August 16, 2021.
-A year after the U.S. withdrawal from Afghanistan evokes strong feelings from many veterans.
+Editor’s Note: This first appeared in The Havok Journal on August 16, 2021.
+Chris’ six-part series is being republished over the next three days as the U.S. withdrawal from Afghanistan continues to evoke strong feelings from many veterans.

 I had a lot of people ask me about Afghanistan today.
 At least half of the questions were, ‘How are you doing?’
 I assured them that I’m doing perfectly fine.
 I honestly feel nothing at all emotionally.
 Intellectually I’m interested because Afghanistan previously occupied a lot of my attention and part of me still regards the military ramifications of things.
 But this was the outcome I was certain was going to happen since 2010.
 I first started thinking about it in 2006 but after 2010 I was like ‘yep, this place is a lost cause.’
 Now that Kabul has fallen, to acknowledge this event, I will spend the next six nights outlining the ‘Six reasons why the Taliban won Afghanistan.’